Mascarene parrot: Evolution

 Sea levels were lower during the Pleistocene, so it was possible for species to colonise the Mascarene Islands from other areas.
 As suggested by the British ecologist Anthony S. Cheke and Hume in 2008, the Psittaculini could have invaded the area several times, as many of the species were so specialised that they may have evolved significantly on hotspot islands before the Mascarenes emerged from the sea.
-Réunion is 3 million years old, which is enough time for new genera to evolve, but many endemics would have been wiped out by the eruption of the volcano Piton des Neiges between 300,000 and 180,000 years ago.
-Most recent and extant species would therefore probably be descendants of animals which had recolonised the island from Africa or Madagascar after this event.
+In 1999, the French palaeontologist Cécile Mourer-Chauviré and colleagues pointed out that Réunion is 3 million years old, which is enough time for new genera to evolve, but many endemics would have been wiped out by eruptions of the volcano Piton des Neiges between 300,000 and 180,000 years ago.
+Most recent and extant species would therefore probably be descendants of birds which had recolonised the island from Africa or Madagascar after this event.
 If the Mascarene parrot had in fact evolved into a distinct genus on Réunion prior to the volcanic eruption, it would have been one of the few survivors of this extinction event.